 The Toothpaste Millionaire by Jean Merrill

 In this realistic fiction story, sixth-grader Rufus Mayflower is outraged by the price of toothpaste and sets out to see if he can make it cheaper.
-Along with his good friend Kate MacKinstrey, they develop a production plan and begin making and selling gallons of cheaper toothpaste.
+Along with his good friend Kate MacKinstrey, they develop a production plan and begin producing and selling gallons of more affordable toothpaste.
 They even have a factory.

 Rufus creates the idea for the business and works with his friends to solve problems without adult influences throughout the book.
 Rufus and Kate solve mathematical problems throughout the book to support middle school math concepts as well as money lessons.
 It challenges middle schoolers to be creative thinkers and problem solvers, showing them the potential benefits of thinking outside the box.